farah5112github/protein_carbohydrate_binding_sites_prediction/README.md

-# Sequence based prediction of Protein-Carbohydrate binding sites :
+# Sequence based prediction of Protein-Carbohydrate binding sites(On-going):

 Nucleic acids, proteins, carbohydrates and lipids are four important molecules for any organisms, among them carbohydrates come after the DNA and proteins and which is thought about the third important molecule of life.
 The carbohydrates communicate with other protein molecules and these protein-carbohydrate interactions have several roles in different biological processes (cellular adhesion, cellular recognition, protein folding, subcellular localization, ligand recognition as well as in human body.
 Moreover, they provide a protection of human cell against pathogens as well as they play an important role as biomarkers or drug targets.